Tayvon Gray

-Tayvon Howard Gray (born August 19, 2002) is an American professional soccer player who plays as a right-back for Major League Soccer club New York City FC.
+Tayvon Howard Gray (born August 19, 2002) is a professional footballer who plays as a right-back for Major League Soccer club New York City FC.
+Born in the United States, he plays for the Jamaica national team.

 Early life

 Gray was born in The Bronx, New York.
 He attended high school in Hackensack High School and Alexander Hamilton High School, while also playing club soccer at Soccer Domain FC Gunners.
-At just 9 years old, Gray had trials with Fulham and Tottenham Hotspur.
+At just nine years old, Gray had trials with Fulham and Tottenham Hotspur.
 He later joined the Cedar Stars academy.
 In 2017, Gray joined the New York City FC academy.
 He is of Jamaican descent.

-Professional career
+Club career

 New York City

 On November 26, 2019, Gray signed as a homegrown player with Major League Soccer side New York City FC ahead of the 2020 season.
 This made him the first Bronx native to play for New York City FC.
-He made the bench 3 times during the 2020 MLS season but did not make an appearance.
+He made the bench three times during the 2020 MLS season but did not make an appearance.
 He made his professional debut on April 24, 2021, appearing as an 83rd-minute substitute during a 5–0 win over FC Cincinnati.
 Gray consistently made the bench in the first part of the season and made his continental competition debut in a start in the quarterfinals of the 2021 Leagues Cup, playing 88 minutes in the match that NYCFC lost on penalties to UNAM Pumas.
 After Anton Tinnerholm, NYCFC's starting right back, tore his achilles tendon in a match against Nashville SC on October 10, Gray was able to establish himself as a consistent presence in the lineup.
-He ended the 2021 season with 10 appearances, 375 minutes, and 1 assist.
+He ended the 2021 season with 10 appearances, 375 minutes, and one assist.
 He then went on to start in all four a NYCFC's playoff matches, playing every minute and recording an assist in their run to the 2021 MLS Cup.